tetherless-world/whyis/docs/docker.md

 This will automatically download the `latest` version of the `whyis` image from the [Docker Hub](https://hub.docker.com/r/tetherlessworld/whyis/).

-Once the docker image is running, you will need to open a new terminal and SSH into the docker container.
+Once the docker image is running, you will need to open a new terminal and open a shell into the docker container.

 To find the container ID, run: